g3eky/stock-market-dashboard/README.md

 - Modifying the theme in `App.js`
 - Adding or removing components
-- Changing the data source in `stockData.js`
+- Adjusting the layout in `Dashboard.js`
-- Adjusting the layout in `App.js`
+- Adding more stocks to the `popularStocks` array in `stockApi.js`

 ## License